yaikobzeray/dev-journal/activity_log.md

 Set up Django REST Framework serializers with nested relationships.
 Learned about depth parameter and SerializerMethodField.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GRPC] Friday, 03 May 2024 — Entry 4

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*